scipy-conference/scipy_proceedings/papers/funix/main.md

 Such disposable apps maybe recurrently needed and Funix allows them to be launched rapidly again and again.

-In summary, Funix has the following cool features to make building apps effortless (if not lazy or cheating):
+In summary, Funix has the following cool features to make building apps effortless:

 1. Automatic, type-based GUI generation controlled by themes
 2. Exposing any React component to Python developers